Why case studies fail to help B2B service firms close deals

 They show outcomes but hide the pressure that forced the deal.

-1. Cost of Inaction: The Need for Action
+1. Cost of Inaction: The need for action

 The biggest competitor of any service firm isn’t other service firms.